harrygallagher4/rename-torrents/README.md

 # rename-torrents
-node.js script for renaming torrents. work in progress.
+node.js script for renaming torrents. supports sending PushBullet notifications when a new file is added. work in progress.

 ## diclaimer